schmidtbri/rest-model-service/README.md

 The configuration dictionary will be passed to the decorator class as keyword arguments.

-Many decorators can be added to a single model, each decorator will decorate the decorator that was previously attached to the model.
-This will create a "stack" of decorators that will handle the prediction request before the model's prediction is created.
+Many decorators can be added to a single model, in which case each decorator will decorate the decorator that was previously attached to the model.
+This will create a "stack" of decorators that will each handle the prediction request before the model's prediction is created.

 ### Adding Logging Configuration